MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/machine-profile.md

 The Microsoft 365 security portal provides you with Machine profile pages, so you can quickly assess the health and status of devices on your network.

-The page displays a wealth of information, gathered from the [Microsoft Defender Advanced Threat Protect](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) (Microsoft Defender ATP) platform, and from the cloud-based [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP) platform.
+The page displays a wealth of information, gathered from [Microsoft Defender Advanced Threat Protect](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) (Microsoft Defender ATP), and from the cloud-based [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP) platform.

 > [!IMPORTANT]
 > The machine profile page may appear slightly different, depending on whether the device is enrolled in Microsoft Defender ATP, Azure ATP, or both.

-On the Machine profile, you can view current and past alerts, and properties related to the device, such as what operating system it is running or which users have logged in to use it.
+On the Machine profile, you can view security alerts, as well as many details about the device, such as which operating system it is running or which users have logged in to use it.

-If the device is enrolled in Microsoft Defender ATP, you can also use the Machine profile page to perform some common security-related tasks, such as patching the device against vulnerabilities.
+If the device is enrolled in Microsoft Defender ATP, you can also use the Machine profile page to perform some common security tasks, such as patching the device against vulnerabilities.

 ## Navigating the Machine profile page

 You can access the Machine profile page for any device, by selecting the device name from the Incidents list, Incidents overview page, or the Incidents list flyout.

-The profile page is broken up into two broad sections.
+The profile page is broken up into several broad sections.

 ![Image of machine profile page with (1) Tab area (2) Sidebar and (3) Actions highlighted in red](../../media/mtp-machine-profile/hybrid-device-overall.PNG)